Mets3D/CloudRig/docs/README.md

-**Note**: CloudRig is currently a work in progress.
+**Note**: CloudRig is currently a work in progress, but open for testing.
+If you would like to report any issues, the preferred communication channel for the moment is to ping @Demeter Dzadik in the [#blender-riggers channel on blender.chat](https://blender.chat/channel/blender-riggers).
-Here are some of the major things that still need to be done:
-- Layer assignment override on the Generator level for all ORG, DEF and mechanism bones, for less cluttered "Bone Sets".
-- Update all rig samples.

-And that's not to mention dozens of smaller tasks, as well as adding more rig elements, like face setups.
-So use with care!

 # What is CloudRig?
 CloudRig is a custom featureset package for the Rigify Blender addon, developed for the Blender Animation Studio in-house, with the help of professional animators.